mohamed-youssef-bou/CodeClashBackend/README.md

 Start server by typing: **npm start** while in the backend directory.
 <br>
-All below enpoints require: http://localhost:9000/ for testing
+All below endpoints require: http://localhost:9000/ for testing

 ------------------------------------------------------------